Top

 Coupon-Rate-and-Bond-Yield

-Bonds are a type of debt instrument that allows businesses to raise funds for expansion or operational needs without diluting their capital.
-Like term loans, bonds come with a set maturity period, during which the business is required to repay the borrowed amount along with the interest.
+Bonds are a kind of financial instrument that enables issuers to obtain funds for operations or expansion without diluting their capital.
+Similar to term loans, bonds have a predetermined maturity time during which the issuer must pay back the borrowed sum plus interest.

 Key Takeaways